vk-cs/docs-public/docs/en/main/base/account/concepts/rolesandpermissions/rolesandpermissions.md

 ### Virtual machine administrator

-A user with this role can perform basic operations in the Cloud computing service.
+A user with this role can perform basic operations in the Cloud Servers service.

 However, this role has only read permissions for: